amirali1982/JavaInterviewPrep/README.md

 # Java Interview Preparation Project

 ## Overview
-This repository contains a set of Java modules designed to demonstrate core competencies required for a Senior Java Developer role.
+This repository contains a set of **Java 17** modules designed to demonstrate core competencies required for a Senior Java Developer role.
 It focuses on **Clean Architecture**, **Concurrency**, **Object-Oriented Design**, and **Testability**.
 The code serves as both a reference implementation for common interview tasks and a study guide for technical discussions.

 ## Project Structure
 The codebase is organized into domain-specific packages under `src/main/java/com/interview`: